redux-form/redux-form/docs/api/ReduxForm.md

 #### `pure : boolean` [optional]

-> If true, implements `shouldComponentUpdate` and shallowly compares _only the Redux-connected props_ that are needed to manage the form state, preventing unnecessary updates, assuming that the component is a “pure” component and does not rely on any input or state other than its props and the selected Redux store’s state.
+> If true, implements `shouldComponentUpdate` and compares _only the Redux-connected props_ that are needed to manage the form state, preventing unnecessary updates, assuming that the component is a “pure” component and does not rely on any input or state other than its props and the selected Redux store’s state.
 Defaults to `true`.